 The motivating example throughout this chapter is the problem of matrix completion, which is a widely used and accepted model in the construction of recommendation systems.
 For matrix completion and related problems, projections amount to expensive linear algebraic operations and avoiding them is crucial in big data applications.

-In this chapter we detour into classical offline convex optimization and describe the conditional gradient algorithm, also known as the Frank-Wolfe algorithm.
+We start with a detour into classical offline convex optimization and describe the conditional gradient algorithm, also known as the Frank-Wolfe algorithm.
 Afterwards, we describe problems for which linear optimization can be carried out much more efficiently than projections.
 We conclude with an OCO algorithm that eschews projections in favor of linear optimization, in much the same flavor as its offline counterpart.

-\section{Review: relevant concepts from linear algebra}
+\section{Review: Relevant Concepts from Linear Algebra}

 This chapter addresses rectangular matrices, which model applications such as recommendation systems naturally.
 Consider a matrix $X \in \reals^{n \times m}$.
 A non-negative number $\sigma \in \reals_+$ is said to be a singular value for $X$ if there are two vectors $\uv \in \reals^n, \vv \in \reals^m$ such that